top of page

 Format: .rom, .dsk, and .cas

-The MSX was Microsoft Japan's offering to the home computer market of the '80s, providing affordable, entry-level hardware and software that would shape a new standard of compatibility in the Japanese industry.
+The MSX was Microsoft Japan's offering to the home computer market of the '80s that provided affordable, entry-level hardware and software that would shape a new standard of compatibility in the Japanese industry.

-A good chunk of famous game series launched on the MSX first!
-For some prime examples, "Zanac," "Bomberman," "Mugen Senshi Valis," "Gradius," and "Parodius" all appeared here before anywhere else.
+A handful of famous game series launched on the MSX first - For some prime examples, "Zanac," "Bomberman," "Mugen Senshi Valis," "Gradius," and "Parodius" all appeared here before anywhere else!

 The gameplay and graphics on this original system were basic and fairly limited, but after a few years, there came the massively upgraded MSX2 and its improved 2+ and Turbo R revisions.

-Please note (about cassettes): ROMs and diskettes are easy and will usually auto load when inserted, depending on your settings.
-When loading a cassette into your emulator, there are a few more steps to get it running.
+Please note (about cassettes): When loading cassettes into your emulator, there are a few additional steps to get them running.
 First of all, you want to make sure that the cassette is "rewound" (preferably on insertion, that's another setting).
 After that, you'll need to type in a command to load the game.
-The problem is, there are three main commands you may need to try...
-To help, I've listed them here in the order they are likely to work.
-If one of them fails, remember to "rewind" the tape again before trying the next command, or it will continue to fail no matter what:
+The problem is, there are three different commands based on how the game was put together.
+I have done the hard work for you and filtered the cassettes into three folders based on the command you will need to start them: BLOAD, CLOAD, and RUN.
+The full, exact commands are below:

 bottom of page